-Hello everyone, how are you all doing today?
-I hope you are all having a great week so far.
+Hello everyone, in this quick guide, you will learn how to disable and enable root accounts in Ubuntu, with that said, I hope you are all having a great week so far.
 The weekend is just around the corner and I can’t wait!
 I feel like I need yet another vacation, anyone else feeling the same?
 This planet Earth will literally work you to death, I am right?
 Lol anyway, please read on…

 Today we will teach you how to easily disable a root account and how to activate the root account if necessary.
 This is a guide that I believe any and all users of Linux should know.
 They might come a time when you must act fast and quickly disable root permissions in Ubuntu/Linux Mint/Linux.
 This tutorial will show you how to do this, the easy way, let us begin.

 Table of Contents